Find out more about looking after bunnies by following our 26 expert tips on rabbit care.

 V is for vaccinations

-All pet rabbits in Britain, including house rabbits, need to be vaccinated against viral haemorrhagic disease and myxomatosis.
+All pet rabbits in Britain, including house rabbits, need to be vaccinated against viral haemorrhagic disease 1 and 2, and myxomatosis.

 W is for worming